 - Client contact person's name, title, organization, physical and email address, telephone number, and the project(s) that were completed under that client’s direction.

-City staff anticipates the NOFA process will following the proposed timeline provided, however this timeline is tentative and subject to change.
+City staff anticipates the NOFA process will follow the proposed timeline provided, however this timeline is tentative and subject to change.
 Staff will provide recommendations of which projects to fund to the San Rafael City Council and request City Council approval to negotiate the appropriate funding agreement.

 The City reserves the right to suspend, amend or modify the provisions of this NOFA, to extend the submission deadline, to reject all proposals, to negotiate modifications of proposals, or to award less than the full amount of funding available.

 While the dates and schedule stated in this NOFA represent the City’s preferred timetable, it shall not be considered binding on the City.
 The submission of a response to this NOFA shall not be binding upon the City nor construed as a contract with or a commitment by the City.
 The City will not pay any costs incurred in the preparation of a response to this request.
-The City reserves the right to make decisions on which proposal it deems in the City’s best interest, including rejecting all applicants or
+The City reserves the right to make decisions on which proposal it deems in the City’s best interest, including rejecting all applicants.

 All submissions shall be public records subject to public disclosure pursuant to the provisions of the California Public Records Act (Government Code Section 6250 et seq.).